zoonoo/azure-docs.ko-kr/articles/resource-manager-troubleshoot-deployments-rest.md

 <properties
-   pageTitle="REST API를 사용하여 배포 작업 보기 | Microsoft Azure" description="Azure Resource Manager REST API를 사용하여 리소스 관리자 배포의 문제를 감지하는 방법에 대해 설명합니다." services="azure-resource-manager,virtual-machines" documentationCenter="" tags="top-support-issue"
+   pageTitle="View deployment operations with REST API | Microsoft Azure" description="Describes how to use the Azure Resource Manager REST API to detect issues from Resource Manager deployment." services="azure-resource-manager,virtual-machines" documentationCenter="" tags="top-support-issue"